 RESEARCH

-Within the broad umbrella of conflict geography my research and writing since joining UCLA has focused on the following two themes:
+Within the broad umbrella of conflict geography my research and writing since joining UCLA has focused on the following three themes:

 Adam Moore (2019).
 “Localizing peacebuilding: The Arizona Market and the evolution of US military peacebuilding priorities in Bosnia.”
 Journal of Intervention and Statebuilding 13(3): 263-80.